Help | News | Credits | Search | Guestbook | Forum | Shop | Welcome

 The Rifle Club

-It is understood that in around 1921, the "staff rifle club" had become almost inactive but things started to pick up when it was handed over to the Sports Club.
+It is understood that in around 1921, the "staff rifle club" had become almost inactive but things started to pick up when it was handed over to the Sports Club in December 1926.
 In these days, the club used to shoot in the old canteen - all the tables having to be taken down, moved, and then put back again after every shoot.
 Despite these difficulties, the club went from strength to strength competing in the Northants league and the Engineers league.

 Prominent at this time were Rupert ("Rupe") Jones and Frank Willows, two of the best shots in the county - both winning the County Championship on many occasions.
 Frank Willows started the ladies section at this time and it became one of the best in the country.